a-r-d/java-1-class-demos/week4-strings/readme.md

 ## Homework notes

-Don't do this, it is annoying and makes it hard to grade your homework.
-Yes, it may seem like a good idea but it just is really annoying:
+Don't do this, it makes it hard to grade your homework.
+Yes, it may seem like a good idea but it just makes it difficult for me:

 ```java